the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.8.5] TBD =

+* Fix - Adjust some permissions checks to ensure that RSVPs can be created by Subscriber-level users via the Community Tickets submission form [118598]

 = [4.8.4.1] 2018-11-21 =

 * Fix - Resolved a compatibility issue with WordPress version 4.7.11 and earlier (our thanks to @placer69 and @earthnutvt for flagging this) [118627]